ahaldar/ahaldar.github.io/_posts/articles/2016-07-30-neural-networks.md

 comments: true
 share: true
 ---

+Google's Deep Dream shows us that machines can indeed generate trippy dream-like images and videos.

+But can a machine ever paint like Picasso?
+Can a robot draw like Dali?
+Apparently yes.

 Recently, a program that enthralled me was based on a paper on “A neural algorithm of artistic style”, which was able to combine two images preserving the content of one and the artistic style of the other.
 I tuned some parameters, had my GPU struggling for hours, and was delighted by the resulting images.